- Awards & Honors

 There are eight criteria (unweighted GPA, high school activities, any awards won, two-page essay, one letter of recommendation, rigor of courses taken while in high school, and special circumstances, if any) on which the students are judged; not all criteria are weighted equally.
 The Scholarship Committee each year reviews the weight/points assigned to each criterion and tweaks the system, if need be.
 Please note that because many colleges are no longer requiring standardized test scores, AFSA will no longer require standardized test scores for its Academic Merit Award application.
-In the 2020 program the points are as follows:
+In the 2023 program the points are as follows:

 |Academic Merit Scoring Criteria||Points|